ksadhu/GeoCloud/README.md

-GeoMR
+GeoCloud
 =====

 Cloud Computing and Storage project

 Comment 2
-Edited in Egit in Eclipse.
+Edited in EGit in Eclipse.